 - Campaigns to restrict Europeans from developing organizations to represent themselves.

-- Restricts free speech for Europeans (Gentiles & Jews), blacks and anybody who criticises Israel and the Federal Reserve Bank, media, Hollywood and government.
+- Restricts free speech for Europeans (Gentiles & Jews), blacks and anybody who criticizes Israel and the Federal Reserve Bank, media, Hollywood, and government.

 - Promotes abortion.

 - Promoted for transferring white children into black schools and black children into white schools in the United States.

 - Campaigns for race laws to restrict European and black free speech.